r00tmebaby/LinkedIn-Downloader/README.md

 <b>Completed:</b>
 - Automatic Login to LinkedIn
-- Enabling/Disabling Chrome extensions
 - Change Browser Agent
 - Select Downloading Folder
+- Download Subtitles
+- Download Excercise Files
 - Add Courses List.
 Add every course line by line
-- Working in Background and Windowed
+- Working in Background and Windowed mode
 - Option to save credentials from the browser, so after the first successful login if this option is selected the program will use the session.

 </br>